-Applicants and/or their parents must maintain membership in the Louisiana Farm Bureau Federation.
+Applicants and/or their parents must maintain membership in Louisiana Farm Bureau.

-Applicants must have earned at least a 2.5 GPA for the spring term in order to re-apply for the next fall.
+Applicants must have earn at least a 2.5 GPA for the spring term in order to re-apply for the next fall.

-Applicants must retain a major field of study in agriculture at an accredited Louisiana university in order to qualify for an extension of the scholarship.
+Applicants must maintain a major field of study in agriculture at an accredited Louisiana university in order to qualify for an extension of their scholarship.